Hounfor/The-Big-Deal-Add-On/README.md

 – Updated data archive for manual input.

 – A few minor edits to the mod description.

+Version 1.4.1

+– In the WW episode, branch B missions were updated, there were some non-critical errors in the code (thanks to GrayWolfe for finding the problem).

+– Added emblem of the Clan Wolverine, because Bull Shark at the time of receipt carries exactly such emblems.

+– Pillager and Spector now have their own icons, models and affinities (thanks to the KAB team for the models, and Kierk for the icons).

+– In the CAC-C version, RF2-A now uses its own model and icon (thanks to FrostRaptor for fixing the model according to my feedback).

+– Updated the final mission in both branches for the last flashpoint.
+It got a little more difficult.

+– Updated data archive for manual input.

+– As a bonus, another cover of The Mackies albums has been added.
+It was made back in February, but then it wasn't posted anywhere.

 # FAQ:
 – I installed this mod and it doesn't work!